Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Introduction

 \section{Introduction}

-Rokhlin-type properties in operator algebras, which emerged from Connes' work on the cyclic group action on von Neumann algebras \cite{Co}, have played essential roles leading to many beautiful results and formed a vast literature about them.
-In the $C\sp*$-algebraic side, such properties are more delicate and hard to deal with, but offer much richer dynamical structures.
-Most Rokhlin-type properties are related to a group action on $C\sp*$-algebras and varied by a group $G$.
-A Rokhlin property for $\mathbb{Z}$ and $\mathbb{R}$-action was suggested by A. Kishimoto \cite{Kishi, Kishi1, Kishi2, Kishi3, Kishi4} and a Rokhlin property for a finite group action was suggested by M. Izumi \cite{Izumi:finite}.

-On the other hand, Elliott classification program for nuclear $C\sp*$-algebras has benefited from the abstract notions of various approximation properties, in particular so called regularity properties such as finite nuclear dimension, $\mc{Z}$-stability, and strict comparision property \cite{ET}.
-A breakthrough result of H. Lin \cite{Lin:classification} changed the program in a fundamental way to classify nuclear simple $C\sp*$-algebras satisfying one of regularity properties with UCT by Elliott invariants.
-Related to such developments, the local approximation property by a class of $C\sp*$-algebras coming from building blocks in the inductive limit construction has been suggested and replaced the inductive limit construction .
-More generally, a tracial version of local approximation, which roughly allows a decomposition of finite subjects into a building block in the designated class and a part with small tracial error, has been initiated by H. Lin \cite{Lin:tracial}.
-A formal definition for it was formulated by Elliott and Niu \cite{EN} and now became a standard notion in the theory of $C\sp*$-algebras.
-As an example of fruitful interactions of tracial approximation properties and Rokhlin type properties, the tracial Rokhlin property of a finite group action on a $C\sp*$-algebra was suggested by N. C. Phillips \cite{Phillips:tracial} and he extended some results which hold under the strict Rokhlin property of a finite group action of M. Izumi.
-In 2014, the second named author and T. Teruya \cite{OT1} formulated the tracial Rokhlin property for the inclusion of unital $C\sp*$-algebras $P\subset A$ with a conditional expectation $E:A\to P$ of finite Watatani index and showed many important approximation properties pass from $A$ to $P$ which generalize original results in the case of the strict Rokhlin property \cite{OKT:Rokhlin}.
+Related to Elliott's classification program, the local approximation by a class of $C\sp*$-algebras has replaced the inductive limit construction.
+More generally, a tracial version of local approximation, which roughly means a uniform decomposition of finite elements into a building block in the designated class and a tracially small part, has been initiated by H. Lin \cite{Lin:tracial} (We refer the reader to \cite{EN} for the formal definition).
+Inspired by a successful classification of tracially AF $C\sp*$-algebras \cite{Lin:classification} a tracial version of Rokhlin property for a finite group action on a unital $C\sp*$-algebra was suggested by N. C. Phillips \cite{Phillips:tracial} based on Izumi's strict Rokhlin property of a finite group action \cite{Izumi:finite} and the second named author and T. Teruya \cite{OT1} formulated the tracial Rokhlin property for an inclusion of unital $C\sp*$-algebras $P\subset A$ of index-finite type; the former is concerned with the crossed product by an action which is larger than the original algebra and the latter is concerned with a subalgebra which is smaller than the original algebra.
+Nonetheless, it would be desirable to have a framework to deal with both actions and inclusions together.
+For the strict Rokhlin property, such a framework has already appeared in the name of sequentially split $*$-homomorphism between $C\sp*$-algebras \cite{BS}.
+Following the idea of \cite{Lin:tracial, Phillips:tracial, OT1} we suggest a tracial version of the sequentially split $*$-homomorphism between unital $C\sp*$-algebras using the the central sequence algebra and Cuntz subequivalence relation.